HenriquesLab/mAIcrobe/docs/user-guide/getting-started.md

 ## ✅ Verify Installation

-Test your installation by launching napari with the plugin:
+Test your installation by launching napari with the plugin.
+In your terminal, run:

 ```bash
 # Activate your environment first (if using conda)